 ProRail also wishes to agree the General Terms & Conditions in the Access Agreements.
 The General Terms & Conditions describe the administrative, technical and financial arrangements applicable to the use of the main railway network managed by ProRail and to the services offered.
-Regulations of the CUI55, which by operation of law apply only to the use of the main railway network in international rail traffic, have been included in the General Terms & Conditions, or are by way of the General Terms & Conditions declared to apply mutatis mutandis to the use of main railway network for domestic transport and for other use of the railways to which the regulations of the CUI do not legally apply The Access Agreement and the General Terms & Conditions have been drawn up in accordance with the European General Terms & Conditions as agreed between CIT56 and RailNetEurope.
-The European General Terms & Conditions are available for consultation on the ProRail website.
+Regulations of the CUI, which by operation of law apply only to the use of the main railway network in international rail traffic, have been included in the General Terms & Conditions, or are by way of the General Terms & Conditions declared to apply mutatis mutandis to the use of main railway network for domestic transport and for other use of the railways to which the regulations of the CUI do not legally apply The Access Agreement and the General Terms & Conditions have been drawn up in accordance with the European General Terms & Conditions as agreed between CIT and RailNetEurope.
+The European General Terms & Conditions on the ProRail website.

-▶ ProRail wishes to include a provision in all Access Agreements declaring the applicability of the General Terms & Conditions.
+ProRail wishes to include a provision in all Access Agreements declaring the applicability of the General Terms & Conditions.
 ProRail offers the following possibilities for deviation from the General Terms & Conditions:

-- Except in case of intent and/or deliberate recklessness, the maximum amount of compensation payable to the railway undertaking under Article 18 General Terms & Conditions is € 100,000,000 per loss event as referred to in the General Terms & Conditions; and the maximum amount of compensation payable to the network manager under Article 19 General Terms & Conditions is € 100,000,000 per loss event as referred to in the General Terms & Conditions, except in case of intent and/or deliberate recklessness. - In deviation of Article 18, Paragraph 5 and Article 19, Paragraph 4 of the General Terms & Conditions, the stated threshold amount for claims for compensation is set at € 10,000 or € 20,000 per loss event.
+- Except in case of intent and/or deliberate recklessness, the maximum amount of compensation payable to the railway undertaking under Article 18 General Terms & Conditions is € 100,000,000 or € 200,000,000 per loss event as referred to in the General Terms & Conditions; and the maximum amount of compensation payable to the network manager under Article 19 General Terms & Conditions is € 100,000,000 or € 200,000,000 or € 200,000,000 or € 200,000,000 per loss event as referred to in the General Terms & Conditions, except in case of intent and/or deliberate recklessness. - In deviation of Article 18, Paragraph 5 and Article 19, Paragraph 4 of the General Terms & Conditions, the stated threshold amount for claims for compensation is set at € 10,000 or € 20,000 per loss event.